-However, without a proper way to manage these vendors, your purchases and renewals can get messy.
+However, without a proper way to manage these vendor partnerships throughout the vendor lifecycle, your purchases and renewals can get messy.
 From overpaying vendors to buying duplicate subscriptions, you risk getting a lot of money stuck in a swamp of software-as-a-service (SaaS) subscriptions.

 To that end, we’ve put together this beginner’s guide on vendor management.
 Below, we’ll cover:

 - Benefits of a sound vendor management process

 - How to get the most out of vendor management

 At its core, the vendor management process is simply the act of viewing and controlling the products, supplies, and services you purchase to operate your business.
 A top-notch vendor management program will effectively allow you to:

 - Have full visibility and control of your software stack and supply chain and know how each component benefits your business.

 - Modify vendors and contracts according to real-time data, metrics, and KPIs on spending and service licenses.

 - Scale and streamline your vendors as you grow your business.